quellabs/signal-hub/README.md

 ### Composer Configuration

-Add service providers to your `composer.json` file using the new nested structure where `discover` is always the top-level key:
+Add service providers to your `composer.json` file using the nested structure where `discover` is always the top-level key:

 ```json
 {